Problem solving tools and lean methods for continuous process improvement

 people first get introduced to their very first lean problem solving tools

-because they are in crisis-fire-fighting mode at the moment.
+because they are in an urgent crisis

 Is it your job to put out fires?

 If you are in a crisis at this moment, then you will want to:

 and then set aside some quality time

 (and have a whole lot more enjoyable and successful career)

 Lean Methods for Problem Solving

 By far the most well-known lean problem solving technique is PDCA.

 If you happen to be in crisis fire fighting mode,